 Use a stain-removing product

 Ok, bear with us because this sounds far-fetched, but as one Redditor will attest, this genius hack actually works.
-“As a hairstylist using professional colors, we use color to remove color from the skin.
+“As a hairstylist using professional colors, we use colour to remove colour from the skin.
 Sounds crazy right?
 Take a paper towel, dab a little bit of the wet color from the bowl, rub on the skin and then wash it off.
 Comes right off,” shared LasciviousLlama.
 Another Redditor had this analogy of how the process works, which actually makes SO much sense: “Like dry erase markers.
 If you have a whiteboard with old dried marks on it, take a working marker and scribble over the dried stuff and it will come right off with a normal eraser.
 I assume it's the same principle.”
 From our understanding, applying hair dye over the stained dye reactivates the colour to essentially unset it, so it’s able to be easily wiped away.
+Wild.

 After experiencing a red hair dye disaster, Redditor LifeProTips found that applying “non gel toothpaste to a toothbrush, slightly wetting it with warm water, then gently applying it to the skin works wonders!”
 The reason this works is because the mildly abrasive toothpaste formula helps with scrubbing away the leftover dye, and if you pick a formula with baking soda in it (try Red Seal Baking Soda Toothpaste), it works to fade the stain (we all know what a multitasking clean machine baking soda is).